cagelmi/mccabe-thiele-method/README.md

 This Python application provides a Graphical User Interface (GUI) for performing McCabe-Thiele graphical method calculations to estimate the number of theoretical plates required for a binary distillation column.

-The development of this Python GUI was developed with the assitance of Google's Gemini 2.5 Pro Preview model, which helped in translating the logic from a MATLAB version created by me.
+The development of this Python GUI was done with the assitance of Google's Gemini 2.5 Pro Preview model, which helped in translating the logic from a MATLAB version created by me.

 ## Table of Contents